 Can you say more about establishing Freedom to Operate?
 What evidence is needed for this?

-The ideal evidence for clear FTO would be provided by a professional search conducted by an IP law firm.
+The ideal evidence for clear FTO would be provided by a professional search conducted by an IP or Patent law firm.
 However, this is not a requirement for submitting an application for the programme and internal FTO searches are acceptable at this stage.